 |if there are several empty boxes (several "unknowns") we can use a different letter for each one.|

 So x is simply better than having an empty box.
 We aren't trying to make words with it!

-And it doesn't have to be x, it could be y or w ... or any letter or symbol you like.
+And it doesn't have to be x, it could be y or w ... or any letter or symbol we like.

 How to Solve

-Algebra is just like a puzzle where you start with something like "x-2 = 4" and you want to end up with something like "x = 6".
+Algebra is just like a puzzle where we start with something like "x − 2 = 4" and we want to end up with something like "x = 6".